Posted January 22, 2010

 Spear phishing takes things a step further by personalizing the email sent to the potential victim.
 The attack may address the victim by name or phone number (see example), lending credibility to the attack and greatly increasing the likelihood that the recipient becomes a victim.

 From a cyber criminal’s point of view, Blippy currently offers great information to construct a highly targeted spear phishing attack.
-After examining the types of purchases Blippy shows for Best Buy, consider the spear Phishing: The use of emails that appear to be from a legitimate, trusted source that are enticed to trick recipients into entering valid credentials including personal information such as passwords or credit card numbers into a fake platform or service.
-LookingGlass Cyber (n) - tailoring an attack (such as email) to garner trust and credentials that are then used maliciously.
-The preverbal digital version of the ol' hook and bait. attack one could construct for a hypothetical Blippy user named Johann Gonzales:
+After examining the types of purchases Blippy shows for Best Buy, consider the spear Phishing: The fraudulent practice of sending emails purporting to be from reputable companies in order to induce individuals to reveal personal information, such as passwords and credit card numbers. attack one could construct for a hypothetical Blippy user named Johann Gonzales:

 Dear Johann Gonzales,